ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => "meow meow meow"
 ```

-You can also call the method through the embedded type directly.
-This is similar to `super` in other languages:
+To imitate a call to `super` as found in other languages, you can call the method through the embedded type directly:
 ```go
 cat.Animal.Talk() // still prints "meow"
 ```